Motorcycle Speeding Collisions & Injuries

 - Always ride where you can see the other driver in their mirrors when in the back.
 That's right.
 When you are riding in stop-and-go traffic, you must stay left or right vehicles when slowing your bike in front of you.
-Also, make sure you're not in their blind spot.
-Veer into their mirrors so you can see them.
-This means they should also be able to see you!
+If you can stay off the front vehicle's rear end, you can lane-split and move to the traffic signal, passing the cars to your left and right.
+Staying directly behind a car makes you a target for being sandwiched and pinned in a rear-end collision.
+Also, you must make sure you're not in a motorist's blind spot.
+Competent cyclists will peer into the other motorist's mirrors to try and make visual contact.
+If you take this step, you can assure yourself the other motorist can see you!
 If you have to slow down in road traffic, be aware of cars behind you.
 If you remain vigilant, you can cut left when safe.
 In any event, a motorcyclist becoming sandwiched between two vehicles remains possible.
-Most of all, use common sense to avoid dangerous situations.
+Most of all, riders must use common sense to avoid dangerous riding situations.

 - Always try and make eye contact if possible.
-No, this doesn’t mean veer constantly at people’s heads or faces.
+No, this doesn’t mean you must constantly look at people’s heads or faces.
 It means that you look at opposing vehicles for strange, ignorant, unusual, and erratic behavior.
-Look into the car driver’s rearview mirrors if you are wishing to pass or share lanes.
-See if that driver in front, or to the side of your bike, is looking at you.
+Look into the car driver’s rearview mirrors if you wish to pass or share lanes.
+See if that driver in front or to the side of your bike is looking at you.
 Read the body language and skill of other motorists.
 Learn to size them up.
 Are they old and not all there?
 Or are they young and restless?
 Maybe they are daydreaming?
 Is she applying makeup instead of paying attention?
 In general, look out for the other person.
 Mostly, it is them not keeping their eyes on the road.